jarkkokovala/distsys19/README.md

     - clientin pyyntöihin vastaaminen: Paavo
 - clientin toteutus: Paavo
 - videodemo.
+- mitoitus

 ### Report:

 1) A thorough final report about the project’s purpose and core functionality;
 2) your system design using the 3 principles from the lectures (architecture, processes, communication),
-3) problems encountered, and lessons learned.
+3) problems encountered, and lessons learned: Jarkko, Eeva-Maria, Paavo
-4) Instructions for installation and execution;
+4) Instructions for installation and execution: Eeva-Maria
 5) Answer the following questions with your implementation:
     - What is the average time for sending 50 messages between two nodes (random payload)?
     - Choose 3 different fixed message sizes (payloads for min, average, max), what is the average time when sending 25 in each case?